-The Lunar New Year is a time for family togetherness and reflection, so to welcome the Year of the Rooster, NBC Asian America asked five chefs across the United States for recipes that reminded them of home.
+The Lunar New Year is a time for family togetherness and reflection, so to welcome the new year, NBC Asian America asked five chefs across the United States for recipes that reminded them of home.

 From Lunar New Year staples like dumplings and cut chicken to dishes that the chefs' parents made at home, try these recipes throughout the new year.